Riley Keough: 2016–present: Breakthrough and subsequent roles

 In early 2019, Keough was cast in the Netflix-produced psychological thriller The Devil All the Time, based on Donald Ray Pollock's 2011 novel of the same name.
 The project began filming in Alabama in the spring of that year, and premiered on Netflix in September 2020.
-On November 19, 2019, it was announced that Keough had joined the cast of the upcoming Amazon series Daisy Jones & The Six in a leading role, portraying a rock musician in the 1970s.
-In January 2020, the comedy-drama Zola, premiered at the Sundance Film Festival.
+On November 19, 2019, it was announced that Keough had joined the cast of the upcoming Amazon series Daisy Jones & the Six in a leading role, portraying a rock musician in the 1970s.
+She performed lead vocals on the album Aurora, the fictional album recorded by the band, which was released on March 1, 2023.
+In January 2020, the comedy-drama Zola, co-starring Keough as Stefani, premiered at the Sundance Film Festival.

 In 2022, Keough co-directed and produced with Gina Gammell War Pony, which had its world premiere at the 2022 Cannes Film Festival in May 2022.
 It won the Caméra d'Or award for best first feature.
+Keough also produced the 2023 film Manodrome as part of her production company, Felix Culpa.

+In January 2024, Keough said that she finished writing her mother Lisa Marie Presley's memoir, which was based on autobiographical audiotapes Presley recorded.
+The memoir was initially set to be released on October 15, 2024.
+Keough, along with Julia Roberts, provided the narration for its audiobook version.
+On June 4, 2024, it was revealed that the memoir would be titled From Here to the Great Unknown, and would credit both Keough and her mother as the book's authors.
+From Here to the Great Unknown would be released on October 8, 2024.

+In October 2024, Keough made a surprise appearance at Chanel's Spring-Summer 2025 Ready to Wear show, where she performed a rendition of Prince's "When Doves Cry" during the show's closing.
+According to Keough, she received the invitation to perform only days before the show was scheduled to take place.